incubyte/incubyte.github.io/content/blog/write-cleaner-rails-code-with-fear.md

   end
 ```

-Look at that!
 Fear’s Option pattern matching using some and none makes our intentions crystal clear.
 When we have a
 result, handle it with `handle_result`, when we don’t, run `handle_nil`.

-No if statements, no checking for presence,
-just clean, expressive code that tells a story.
+No if statements, no checking for presence, just clean, expressive code that tells a story.

-### Try (Your Escape from begin/rescue Hell)
+#### Try: Your Escape from begin/rescue Hell

-Remember those times when you’re dealing with "risky" operations - like parsing JSON, accessing APIs, or converting
+Remember those times when you’re dealing with "risky" operations like parsing JSON, accessing APIs, or converting
 data types?
-You know, the kind of operations that make you wrap everything in begin/rescue blocks?
+The kind of operations that make you wrap everything in begin/rescue blocks?
 Well, meet Try -
 your new best friend for handling these potentially explosive situations!

 Think of Try as your code’s safety harness.
 Instead of littering your code with begin/rescue blocks, Try gives you a
 clean way to handle operations that might blow up in your face.

-Let me show you a real-world example:
+Here's a real-world example:

 The Ruby way - with exception handling: